spectrocloud/librarium/docs/docs-content/integrations/kubernetes.md

 ### CNCF Conformance

 PXK is a CNCF-certified Kubernetes distribution.
 The CNCF certification ensures that the Kubernetes distribution supports the required Kubernetes APIs.
-You can view the offical list of CNCF-certified products by visiting the [Certified Kubernetes Software Conformance](https://www.cncf.io/certification/software-conformance/) page.
+You can view the official list of CNCF-certified products by visiting the [Certified Kubernetes Software Conformance](https://www.cncf.io/certification/software-conformance/) page.
 To review what versions of PXK are certified, refer to the official [Kubernetes Distributions & Platforms](https://docs.google.com/spreadsheets/d/1uF9BoDzzisHSQemXHIKegMhuythuq_GL3N1mlUUK2h0/edit?usp=sharing)